mineralmink/newfeed/Readme.md

 pip install webdrivermanager
 webdrivermanager firefox chrome --linkpath /usr/local/bin
  ```
+ For safari driver (safari 10 or more), safari driver is inside /usr/bin/safaridriver.
+ To permit this, Navigate to /usr/bin/ and run `safaridriver –-enable`
+And to make sure the Develop menu available.
+Choose Safari > Preferences, and on the Advanced tab, select “Show Develop menu in menu bar.”
+then **Choose Develop > Allow Remote Automation.**

 <p>To run this test, please go to the project directory (test.robot directory) and run this command.</p>